viperleed/viperleed/doc/content/calc/conventions/element_names.rst

    in principle have arbitrary names.\ [#]_
--  Chemical elements, as they appear in the periodic table: Each of the POSCAR elements that does not already have names of chemical elements must be specified by either the :ref:`ELSPLIT` or the :ref:`ELDEF` parameters.
+-  Chemical elements, as they appear in the periodic table: Each of the POSCAR elements that does not already have names of chemical elements must be specified by either the :ref:`ELEMENT_MIX` or the :ref:`ELEMENT_RENAME` parameters.

 The main reason why this distinction is necessary is mixed occupation of sites.
 It is possible for specific atomic positions (as specified in the POSCAR file) to contain mixtures of two or more elements.
-This split should be specified by :ref:`ELSPLIT`.
+This split should be specified by :ref:`ELEMENT_MIX`.
 In these cases, it is strongly recommended to rename the elements in the POSCAR file such that the POSCAR elements and chemical elements don't overlap.
 For example, if  your POSCAR contains atoms labeled ``La`` but your material contains  some mixture of ``La``